Restrictive Physical Intervention Policy

 Restrictive physical intervention may also be appropriate where, although none of the above have yet happened, they are judged as highly likely to be about to happen.

-If we judge that restrictive physical intervention would make the situation worse, we would not use it, but would do something else (like using distraction and/or calming techniques ensuring staffing support levels enable risk to be well-managed, this may include using tackle pads to shield staff and other pupils, making the area safe by removing other pupils and supervise from a distance, keeping corridors / external areas clear) consistent with our duty of care.
+If we judge that restrictive physical intervention would make the situation worse, we would not use it, but would use alternative positive behaviour management strategies e.g. using distraction and/or calming techniques ensuring staffing support levels enable risk to be well-managed, this may include using tackle pads to shield staff and other pupils, making the area safe by removing other pupils and supervise from a distance, keeping corridors / external areas clear.
+This is consistent with our duty of care.

 Our duty of care means that we might use a restrictive physical intervention if a child is trying to leave our site and we judged that they would be at unacceptable risk.
 This duty of care also extends beyond our site boundaries: there may also be situations where we need to use restrictive physical intervention when we have control or charge of children off site (e.g. on trips).